Charles V, Holy Roman Emperor: Division of the Habsburgs

 Between 1554 and 1556, Charles V gradually divided the Habsburg empire between a senior Spanish line and an Austrian branch of the House of Habsburg.
 His abdications all occurred at the Palace of Coudenberg in Brussels.
-First he abdicated the thrones of Sicily and Naples, the latter a Papal fief, and the Imperial Duchy of Milan, in favour of his son Philip on 25 July 1554.
+First, he abdicated the thrones of Sicily and Naples, the latter a Papal fief, and the Imperial Duchy of Milan, in favour of his son Philip II of Spain on 25 July 1554.
 Philip was secretly invested with Milan already in 1540 and again in 1546, but only in 1554 did the Emperor make it public.
 Upon the abdications of Naples and Sicily, Philip was invested by Pope Julius III with the Kingdom of Naples on 2 October and with the Kingdom of Sicily on 18 November.

 The most famous – and only public – abdication took place a year later, on 25 October 1555, when Charles announced to the States General of the Netherlands (reunited in the great hall where he was emancipated forty years before by Emperor Maximilian) his abdication of those territories in favour of his son Philip as well as his intention to step down from all of his positions and retire to a monastery.
 During the ceremony, the gout-afflicted Emperor Charles V leaned on the shoulder of his advisor William the Silent and, crying, pronounced his resignation speech:

-When I was nineteen ...
-I undertook to be a candidate for the Imperial crown, not to increase my possessions but rather to engage myself more vigorously in working for the welfare of Germany and my other realms ... and in the hopes of thereby bringing peace among the Christian peoples and uniting their fighting forces for the defense of the Catholic faith against the Ottomans. ...
-I had almost reached my goal, when the attack by the French king and some German princes called me once more to arms.
-Against my enemies I accomplished what I could, but success in war lies in the hands of God, Who gives victory or takes it away, as He pleases. ...
-I must for my part confess that I have often misled myself, either from youthful inexperience, from the pride of mature years, or from some other weakness of human nature.
-I nonetheless declare to you that I never knowingly or willingly acted unjustly. ...
+When I was nineteen [...]
+I undertook to be a candidate for the Imperial crown, not to increase my possessions but rather to engage myself more vigorously in working for the welfare of Germany and my other realms [...] and in the hopes of thereby bringing peace among the Christian peoples and uniting their fighting forces for the defence of the Catholic faith against the Ottomans. [...]
+I had almost reached my goal when the attack by the French king and some German princes called me once more to arms.
+Against my enemies, I accomplished what I could, but success in war lies in the hands of God, who gives victory or takes it away, as He pleases. [...]
+I must, for my part, confess that I have often misled myself, either from youthful inexperience, from the pride of mature years, or from some other weakness of human nature.
+I nonetheless declare to you that I never knowingly or willingly acted unjustly. [...]
 If actions of this kind are nevertheless justly laid to my account, I formally assure you now that I did them unknowingly and against my own intention.
 I therefore beg those present today, whom I have offended in this respect, together with those who are absent, to forgive me.